blieusong/sybase-ase-docker/README.md

 The database and associated configuration files are created, respectively in your local `$HOME/sybase/data` and `$HOME/sybase/ase`.

+## Building the Final ASE Server Container
+The ASE Server `Dockerfile` lies in the `run_container` folder

-4. Generate the database data archive
+1. Generate the database data archive

 ```
 cd $HOME/sybase